 5. The parent/guardian, adult family member, or other responsible adult designated by the parent will be promptly notified by telephone of the students’ exclusion and requested to come to school to remove the student.
 Until the adult arrives to remove the student, the student will be kept in an isolated location in the school and will be made as comfortable as possible.
 The student will be supervised at all times by a school staff member.
 Any student excluded from school due to fever greater than 100° F must be fever free for at least 24 hours before returning to school.

 1. A student who has been excluded from school or retained at home by reason of having or being suspected of having a reportable communicable disease shall not be readmitted to school until the student presents written evidence that he/she is free of the communicable disease.

 2. Evidence that a student is free of communicable disease will consist of the certification of the school medical physician or another qualified physician who has personally examined the student.

 No student who has had a reportable communicable disease will be readmitted to school until a physician’s certificate indicating the symptoms of the disease have ceased has been provided to the Principal or designee or the school nurse.

 1. The school nurse will file such reports as may be required by the New Jersey State Department of Health and in the reporting of communicable diseases in schools.

 2. When the rate of school absenteeism is in excess of fifteen percent, the school nurse shall report the absenteeism to the local and/or the County Board of Health.

-3. The teacher may, with the advice and consent of the principal and the school nurse, inform the parents/guardians of students in his or her class that a student in the class has contracted a communicable disease.
-The information given to parents/guardians may include the specific symptoms of the disease and parents/guardians may be encouraged to consult their personal physicians for inoculations that may prevent the disease or ease the symptoms of the disease
+3. The principal may inform the parents/guardians of students in a class that a student in the class has contracted a communicable disease.
+The information given to parents/guardians may include the specific symptoms of the disease and parents/guardians may be encouraged to consult their personal physicians for inoculations that may prevent the disease or ease the symptoms of the disease.